TayMcQuaya/Comic-M/README.md

 ## Features

 - **Rich Panel Layout Library**: Over 35 different panel layouts including single-panel, standard grids (2x1, 1x2, 2x2, 3x1, 1x3, 3x2, 3x3), manga-inspired styles, and numerous creative and dynamic layouts like spirals, diagonals, insets, and cinematic arrangements.
 - **Image Management**: Upload and organize your own images with drag-and-drop functionality.
-Reorder images in the library.
+Create folders to organize assets, and reorder images in the library.
+- **Multi-Selection Support**: Select multiple assets using Shift+Click or Ctrl/Cmd+Click for batch operations like moving to folders.
+- **Folder System**: Create nested folders to organize your assets, with drag-and-drop management and folder navigation.
 - **Advanced Image Controls**: Adjust images within panels with zoom and pan functionality.
 Fine-tune zoom using direct numerical input.
 - **Stickers**: Add sticker images to panels.
 Stickers stay within panel boundaries and automatically layer behind text.
 - **Backgrounds**: Add custom background images to the entire canvas or apply predefined style patterns (vintage paper, halftone, etc.).
 Apply custom images or styles to all pages.
 - **Text Customization**: Add speech bubbles (including standard, whisper, and jagged styles), thought bubbles, and captions with customizable fonts, sizes, colors, and effects.
 - **Advanced Text Effects**: Includes smooth text outlines positioned behind the text, shadow effects, adjustable line spacing, and 50% opacity control for text elements.
-- **Fine Control**: Sliders for zoom, size, rotation, and line height now support direct numerical input for precise adjustments.
+- **Precise Control**: Sliders for zoom, size, rotation, and line height now support direct numerical input for precise adjustments.
-- **Save & Load Projects**: Save your entire comic project (pages, images, text, styles, backgrounds, stickers) to a JSON file and load it later to continue working.
+- **Save & Load Projects**: Save your entire comic project (pages, images, text, styles, backgrounds, stickers, folders) to a JSON file and load it later to continue working.
 - **Multi-page Support**: Create multi-page comics with different layouts per page.
 Reorder pages easily via a drag-and-drop interface.
 - **PDF Export**: Download your finished comic as a high-quality PDF, prompting for a custom filename.
 - **Responsive Design**: Works on various screen sizes and devices.